6.3 Preventing early leaving from education and training (ELET)

 Formal learning is regulated nationally and includes the systems of general and vocational education, basic vocational training and higher education.
 Specifically, the standard education system, for the target age group (15-29 years old), includes secondary education, Second Chance Schools (SCS), post-secondary vocational education and training (level 3), post-secondary vocational training (level 5) and higher education.

-At a post-secondary level, there are Post-Secondary Year - Apprenticeship class programs, which address non-compulsory secondary vocational education graduates and holders of equivalent degrees, who possess a basic level of knowledge, skills and abilities.
-They are optional, they are part of the post-secondary vocational training and constitute an educational path, the completion of which, after successful certification exams leads the graduates to a level 5 title of the National System of Vocational Education and Training (VET).
-Respectively, in the post-secondary vocational training, the Vocational Training Institutes (IEK) operate, in order to provide initial vocational training to graduates of non-compulsory secondary education, i.e. general senior high schools and EPAL, as well as to holders of equivalent degrees.
+At the post-secondary level, the Post-Secondary Year – Apprenticeship Class operates, which is addressed to graduates of non-compulsory secondary vocational education and holders of equivalent qualifications.
+The program is optional, falls under post-secondary vocational training, and constitutes an educational pathway that, after successful certification examinations, leads to a Level 5 qualification of the National System of Vocational Education and Training (N.S.V.E.T.).
+Similarly, within post-secondary vocational training, the Higher Vocational Training Schools (S.A.E.K.) , operate, in accordance with Law.
+5082/2024 (Α’ 9) ,with the aim of providing initial vocational training to graduates of General Upper Secondary Schools, Vocational Upper Secondary Schools (EPAL), and holders of equivalent qualifications.

 The main purpose of the abovementioned schools, among others, is to deal with school leaving, to upgrade basic skills and to ensure the integration into the professional life of vulnerable social groups.